sheheran/water-level-sensor-esp-idf/bluedroid-ble/Readme.txt

 	-	Characteristic properties
 	-	Client Characteristic Configuration descriptor handle
 	-	Client Characteristic Configuration descriptor UUID

+It can be observed from this structure that this profile was designed to have one service and one characteristic, and that the characteristic has one descriptor.

 **( if the characteristic supports notifications or indications, it must implement a Client Characteristic Configuration descriptor (CCCD), which is an additional attribute that describes if the notifications or indications are enabled and defines how the characteristic may be configured by a specific client.